toshikwa/slac.pytorch/README.md

     - Bump torch up to 1.6.0.

 ## Requirements
 You can install liblaries using `pip install -r requirements.txt` except [mujoco_py](https://github.com/openai/mujoco-py) and [dm_control](https://github.com/deepmind/dm_control).
 Note that you need a licence to install mujoco_py.
 For installation, please follow instructions [here](https://github.com/deepmind/dm_control).

+If you're using other than CUDA 10.2, you may need to install the proper version of PyTorch for CUDA.
+See [instructions](https://pytorch.org/get-started/locally/) for more details.

 ## Examples
 You can train SLAC agent on the task from DeepMind Control Suite like this example [here](https://github.com/ku2482/slac.pytorch/blob/master/code/main.py).
 Hyperparameters except `action_repeat` are constant across all tasks.
 Please refer to Appendix B of the paper for details.